Bio-Otto/MDPerTool_GUI/README.md

 * __ProDy__ - Protein Dynamics and Sequence Analysis
 * __Parmed__ - Parameter/topology editor and molecular simulator

-And of course MDPERTOOL v0.1 itself is open source with a [public repository][MDPERTOOL] on GitHub.
+And of course MDPERTOOL v0.0.1 itself is an open source [public repository][MDPERTOOL] on GitHub.

-### Also you can check full functional parameters with typing
+### Also you can check full functional parameters with:

 ```sh
 $ python no_gui.py -h
 ```

-For production Molecular Dynamic Simulation just type...
+For Molecular Dynamic Simulation production

 ```sh
 $ no_gui.py -p <pdb file> -pff <charmm36> -wff <tip5p> -wdcd <True>
 ```

-The Program applying Energy Dissipation Concept using powerfull OpenMM Molecular Dynamic Toolkit, which also supports the Cuda platform.
-Each residual energy calculation required for the concept can be calculated using OpenMMs flexible and useful infrastructure.In addition, you can use the package only for energy decomposition.
-For this, it will be sufficient to specify a XTC or a DCD file in the script.
+MDPerTool applies Energy Dissipation Concept using OpenMM Molecular Dynamic Toolkit, which also supports the CUDA platform.

 # New Features!